wysinglogo

 Wysing became a registered charity in 1994 and employed its first Director, Trystan Hawkins, that year.
 Over the subsequent nine years Trystan developed the organisation's governance, secured its status as a Regularly Funded Organisation of Arts Council, and developed the site and a public artistic programme.
 In 2001 Trystan began a process of development that would lead to a £1.7 million capital project to build new artists' studios.
 After many delays, the project finally began in 2007.

-The RIBA judges said of the new Wysing: "The first view of Wysing Arts Centre approaching from Bourn is stunning, demonstrating in an instant that the architects have fulfilled the client brief to produce a ‘serious building’ and to raise the profile of the Arts Centre.
+"The first view of Wysing Arts Centre approaching from Bourn is stunning, demonstrating in an instant that the architects have fulfilled the client brief to produce a ‘serious building’ and to raise the profile of the Arts Centre.
 Simple construction, natural ventilation, use of natural daylight and thoughtful detailing all contribute to a building which is direct and sophisticated.
 The black, ordered rectilinear elevation has the simplicity of a Dutch barn but the sophistication of a more complex building.
 Stunning architecture in the most unexpected location."